NikKowPHP/social-brain/chapters/chapter-15.md

 The work of Harvard researcher Amy Edmondson has given a name to this optimal environment: **psychological safety**.
 It is a shared belief held by members of a team that the team is safe for interpersonal risk-taking.
 It is the single greatest predictor of high-performing, innovative teams.

 Why?
 Because psychological safety is the systemic, group-level application of the SCARF model.
 A psychologically safe culture is one where the default settings are rewarding to the social brain.
-It's an environment where:
-*   **Status** is high because people feel their voice is valued.
-*   **Certainty** is high because the rules of engagement are clear and fair.
-*   **Autonomy** is high because people are trusted to do their work.
-*   **Relatedness** is high because colleagues treat each other as "in-group" allies.
-*   **Fairness** is high because mistakes are treated as learning opportunities, not reasons for blame.
+It's an environment where the five domains are consistently nurtured: Status is high because voices are valued; Certainty is high because rules are clear; Autonomy is high because people are trusted; Relatedness is high because colleagues are allies; and Fairness is high because mistakes are for learning, not blaming.

 As a leader, your job is to be the chief architect of this environment.
 You set the neurochemical weather for your entire team.

 #### **The Practice: The Cultural Blueprint**

 You cannot command a team to feel safe.
 You must design a system where safety is the natural output.
 This requires moving from personal protocols to systemic routines.
+A simple metric for success is observing team behavior: Do junior members ask questions?
+Do people openly admit mistakes?
+The frequency of these small risks is a powerful indicator of the level of psychological safety.

 ---
 > ### **Case Study: Satya Nadella and Psychological Safety**